ut pictura poeta

 These issues are addressed in four overlapping sections, each focusing on different areas of the metaphor’s application, namely material images in the form of artworks, knowledge about persons, textual images as authorial strategies and images in reception.

 ut pictura poeta.
 Author Images and the Reading of Ancient Literature / Autorbilder und die Lektüre antiker Literatur (Ute Tischer, Ursula Gärtner & Alexandra Forst)

 The Cultural Imagination of Authorship (Wolfgang Hallett)

-Pliny the Elder and the Portraits of Ancient Authors.
-The Philosophical and Literary Value of Images (Eva Falaschi)
+Pliny the Elder and the Portraits of Ancient Authors (Eva Falaschi)

 Symmachus als pagane Galionsfigur.
 Die dritte relatio und ihre Bedeutung für ein wirkmächtiges Autorbild (Alexandra Forst)